open-policy-agent/opa/docs/book/rest-api.md

 - **timer_rego_query_eval_ns**: time taken (in nanonseconds) to evaluate the query.
 - **timer_rego_module_parse_ns**: time taken (in nanoseconds) to parse the input policy module.
 - **timer_rego_module_compile_ns**: time taken (in nanoseconds) to compile the loaded policy modules.

+OPA also supports query instrumentation.
+To enable query instrumentation, specify the `instrument=true` query parameter when executing the API call.
+Query instrumentation can help diagnose performance problems, however, it can add significant overhead to query evaluation.
+We recommend leaving query instrumentation off unless you are debugging a performance problem.

 ## <a name="watches"></a> Watches